Hiranherazo/innovation-capability-trajectories-mse/article/README.md

-## Associated Manuscript
+# Associated Manuscript

-The repository accompanies the manuscript:
+This repository accompanies the article:

 "Innovation Capability Trajectories in Micro and Small Enterprises: A Microfoundational Explanation Based on Individual Innovation Capability Development"

-Current status:
+The manuscript is currently under journal submission preparation.

-Manuscript prepared for journal submission.
+The repository contains the computational model, analysis scripts, experimental outputs, and supplementary materials required to support the reproducibility of the study.